 Here Butusov adopts the new romantic aesthetics that would have made him famous a couple of years later, while his compositions ranges from tango to boogie, from post-punk to torch songs.
 The arrangements incorporate a set of electric guitars with rudimental effects, some keyboards and a basic drum machine.
 Sound engineer Leonid Porohnya also did a great job, considering the poor equipment he could count on.

-At the end of the tracklist you can find two of the band's classics, "Knyaz' tishiny" and "Poslednee pis'mo" (they became popular in 1988, when they were re-recorded to be included on "Knyaz' tishiny", the band's first legal album, which you will eventually find on Soviet Sam).
+At the end of the tracklist you can find two of the band's classics, "Knyaz' tishiny" and "Poslednee pis'mo" (they became popular in 1988, when they were re-recorded to be included on "Knyaz' tishiny", the band's first legal album, which you may find on Soviet Sam someday).

 DOWNLOAD (kbps: 320)